 5:30 pm: See stunning views along the Brooklyn Bridge

-If you’re feeling ambitious, you can take the elevated pedestrian walkway to the center of the Brooklyn Bridge (pictured) for equally unique views from the middle of the East River and awe-inspiring views of The Statue of Liberty across the water.
-The entrance to the Brooklyn Bridge is a 15-minute walk away to the intersection of Brooklyn Bridge Blvd and Tillary Streets and can take anywhere from 30-60 minutes to cross, depending on the season and for how long you get swept up taking in the views.
+If you’re feeling ambitious, you can take the elevated pedestrian walkway to the center of the Brooklyn Bridge (pictured) for equally unique views from the middle of the East River and awe-inspiring views of the Statue of Liberty across the water.
+The entrance to the Brooklyn Bridge is a 15-minute walk away to the intersection of Brooklyn Bridge Boulevard and Tillary Streets and can take anywhere from 30-60 minutes to cross, depending on the season and for how long you get swept up taking in the views.
 Head out to the center for a photo-perfect moment between the arches, and circle back to DUMBO for dinner.

 7 pm: Taste a slice of NYC’s coal-fired brick-oven pizza